TYLERSFOSTER/Discrete-Signal-Tonality/README.md

   </picture>
 </p>
 <p align="center" style="font-size: 80%;">
-  Our modernized version of Euler's tonnetz.
+  A modernized version of Euler's tonnetz.
 </p>

 Here, we depict the tonnetz as a grid network, instead of Euler's original system of cascading brackets, but the content is essentially identical.
 We've added dotted arrows along the bottom edges of the diagram to indicate how it loops back along itself along P5 and M3 intervals.